 You can earn a technology certificate — without being a tech major

-The VCU College of Engineering’s Department of Computer Science now offers a new Baccalaureate Certificate in the Fundamentals of Computing that is open to all VCU undergraduates regardless of major.*
+The VCU College of Engineering’s Department of Computer Science offers a new Baccalaureate Certificate in the Fundamentals of Computing.
+This resume-boosting certificate is open to working professionals and all VCU undergraduates regardless of major.

 CMSC 320: Software Engineering and Web Development